Th1nhNg0/railbound_cp/README.md

 This project models Railbound puzzles as Constraint Satisfaction Problems (CSP) and solves them using MiniZinc, a high-level constraint modeling language.
 The solver can automatically find valid track layouts that guide all trains to their target destination in the correct order while respecting collision avoidance and track budget constraints.

+**The solver uses an optimized search strategy** that significantly improves performance, solving 46% more puzzles and running 56% faster on average compared to basic constraint propagation.

 ## Features

 - **Complete puzzle modeling**: Supports all core Railbound mechanics